kingller/assert-to-expect/README.md

 # assert-to-expect
-change from assert to jest's expect
+migrate from assert to jest's expect

 ## Installation